How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 • the person is in shock.

-If the wound surface is contaminated with earth, it is necessary to treat the leg with an antiseptic to prevent suppuration.
-Be sure to get vaccinated against tetanus.
+If the wound surface is contaminated with soil, it is necessary to treat the leg with an antiseptic to prevent suppuration.
+You should definitely get a tetanus vaccination.

 The formation of a purulent wound is accompanied by the following symptoms: